DUI: Canada Border Crossing

 “Have you ever been arrested, fingerprinted or appeared in court?”

 This includes DUI convictions also known as DWI (driving while intoxicated).

 Driving under the influence of alcohol (DUI) is a serious offence in Canada and the officer can refuse you entry into Canada if you have been convicted of this.
-The good news is that this can be fixed via one of two methods depending on the length of time passed since the conviction.
+The good news is that this can be fixed via one of two methods depending on the length of time passed and when the DUI conviction occurred.

-For DUI and convictions less than 5 years old:
+For DUI convictions less than 5 years old:

 An application for a Temporary Resident Permit (TRP) will allow travel into Canada for business and/or pleasure.

 A Rehabilitation permit may be applied for allowing permanent hassle free travel into Canada.
 To find out what solution will work for you please fill in the short form to the right or if you prefer the long form, click here.